BCODMO/bcodmo_frictionless/README.md

 _Notes_:

 - boolean string is made up of an number of conditions and boolean comparisons.
 Conditions are made up of comparison term, operator, comparision term.
 A comparison term can be a date, a number, a variable (contained within curly braces {}), a string (contained within single quotes '') or null (can be one of None, NONE, null or NULL).
 An operator can be one of >=, >, <=, <, != or ==.
 Boolean comparison can be any one of AND, and, &&, OR, or, ||.
+All terms and operators must be seperated by spaces.
   - For example:
     - {lat} > 50 && {depth} != NULL
     - {species} == 's. pecies' OR {species} == NULL